pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 >
 ```

-Ah, that was great.
 Now, this `$set` is somewhat similar to our SQL's `UPDATE` query.
-When the query is fired, it keeps the already existing value intact and updates the respective fields and also, you get to see how many rows it has affected.
+When the query is fired, it keeps the already existing value intact and updates the respective fields.
+Similar to `UPDATE`, `$set` shows how many rows the query has affected.

 If we see the above result, we can find that the command has matched one and modified one, but not upserted any.
 If we try to run the same command again, it will give the following result: